DanielGibson/texview/README.md

       [libktx](https://github.com/KhronosGroup/KTX-Software/) and [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h).
       All statically linked (except for OpenGL, of course) and contained in this repo.
-- [x] Load some common image file formats (whatever stb_image.h supports :-p) and DDS textures containing BC1-7 or ASTC data
+- [x] Load some common image file formats (whatever stb_image.h supports :-p) and DDS textures containing BC1-7 or ASTC or uncompressed data
     - [x] Support more (esp. uncompressed) formats in DDS textures
     - [x] Maybe also KTX and KTX2
     - [ ] maybe obscure formats from games like Quake2